stajichlab/SOP_data/Data_and_Code/Blobtools.md

 TAXFOLDER=taxonomy
 OUTPUT=blobtools

-SAMPFILE=data/samples.txt
+SAMPFILE=data/samples.csv
-#tab-delim file with PREFIX and then the assembly names if you have multiple assemblies
+#csv file with PREFIX and then the assembly names if you have multiple assemblies
 #and also the prefix for the FWD and REV read sets

-IFS=
+IFS=,
 tail -n +2 $SAMPFILE | sed -n ${N}p | while read PREFIX FWD REV do